-- ✓ Annual strategy: Strategy is discussed only at yearly weekend retreats. - Lack of communication: The plan and progress against the plan doesn't get communicated to employees often enough. - ✓ Lack of empowerment: Although accountability may provide strong motivation for improving performance, employees must also have the authority, responsibility, and tools necessary to impact relevant measures.
-Otherwise, they may resist involvement and ownership. - ✓ Lack of ownership: The most common reason a plan fails is lack of ownership.
-If people don't have a stake and responsibility in the plan, it's business as usual for all but a frustrated few. - No accountability: Accountability and high visibility help drive change, which means that each measure, objective, data source, and initiative must have an owner.
+- Annual strategy: Strategy is discussed only at yearly weekend retreats. - Arck of communication: The plan and progress against the plan doesn't get communicated to employees often - O Lack of empowerment: Although accountability may provide strong motivation for improving performance, employees must also have the authority, responsibility, and tools necessary to impact relevant measures.
+Otherwise, they may resist involvement and ownership. - \(\rightarrow Lack of ownership: The most common reason a plan fails is lack of ownership.
+If people don't have a stake and responsibility in the plan, it's business as usual for all but a frustrated few. - A meaningless plan: The vision, mission, and values statements are viewed as fluff and not supported by actions or don't have employee buy-in.

-- ⊘ A meaningless plan: The vision, mission and values statements are viewed as fluff, not supported by actions, or don't have staff buy-in. - No progress report: No method is in place to track progress, and the plan only measures what's easy, not what's important.
+- O No accountability: Accountability and high visibility help drive change, which means that each measure, objective, data source, and initiative must have an owner. - ONO progress report: No method is in place to track progress, and the plan only measures what's easy, not what's important.
 No one feels any forward momentum. - Not considering implementation: Implementation isn't discussed in the strategic planning process.
-The planning document is seen as an end in itself. - Out of the ordinary: The plan is treated as something separate and removed from the management process. - ◆ An overwhelming plan: The goals and actions generated in the strategic planning session are too numerous because the team failed to make tough choices to eliminate non-critical actions.
+The planning document is seen as an end in itself. - Out of the ordinary: The plan is treated as something separate and removed from the management process. - An overwhelming plan: The goals and actions generated in the strategic planning session are too numerous because the team failed to make tough choices to eliminate non-critical actions.
 Employees don't know where to begin.